The History of English Qabalah

 Michael Bertiaux's Angelic Gematria is in his masterful Voudon Gnostic Workbook (1989).
 David Rankine described a system of English gematria using prime numbers which he calls Prime Qabalah, in his book Becoming Magick (2004).

-in November of 1976, English magickian James Lees (1939–2015) discovered Aleister Crowley's alleged order and value of the alphabet known simply as EQ (e.g., English Qaballa), as in EQ-ALW, EQ-11, or NAEQ (New Aeon English Qaballa).
-Less decrypted an original hand-written page of Liber AL vel Legis referred to by Thelemites as The Book of the Law following an intense and extensive spree of ceremonial magick.
+In November of 1976, English magickian James Lees (1939–2015) discovered Aleister Crowley's alleged order and value of the alphabet known simply as EQ (e.g., English Qaballa), as in EQ-ALW, EQ-11, or NAEQ (New Aeon English Qaballa).
+Lees decrypted an original hand-written page of Liber AL vel Legis referred to by Thelemites as The Book of the Law following an intense and extensive spree of ceremonial magick.

-The most developed interpretation, Trigrammaton Qabalah (TQ), was first published by R. Leo Gillis in 1996, and subsequently released as The Book of Mutations in 2002.
+The most developed interpretation of Crowley's work, Trigrammaton Qabalah (TQ), was first published by R. Leo Gillis in 1996, and subsequently released as The Book of Mutations in 2002.

 This system is based on one of the Holy Books of Thelema by Aleister Crowley in 1907, called Liber Trigrammaton, sub figura XXVII -- Being the Book of the Mutations of the Tao with the Yin and the Yang, which are 27 three-line glyphs known as 'trigrams', composed of a solid line for the Yang, a broken line for the Yin, and a point for the Tao.

-Crowley called Liber Trigrammaton (aka Liber XXVII) "the highest theoretical qabalah."
+Crowley called Liber Trigrammaton, "the highest theoretical qabalah."

 By attributing 26 Roman script letters to the trigrams of this work, Crowley felt that he had fulfilled the injunction to "obtain the order & value of the English Alphabet", as noted in his 'Old Comment' to The Book of the Law.
 However, he also wrote that, "The attribution in Liber Trigrammaton is good theoretically; but no Qabalah of merit has risen therefrom."

-Therein correspondences are created with many forms of divination such as the I-Ching, Tarot and runes, as well as isopsephy and gematria, the Tree of Life, Western and Vedic astrology, kameas, and the Platonic solids.
-A primary feature of this Qabalah is a new understanding of the Cube of Space and its 26 component edges, faces, and vertices, which equate to the number of letters in the English alphabet.
+In the book, correspondences are created with many forms of divination such as the I-Ching, Tarot and runes, as well as isopsephy and gematria, the Tree of Life, Western and Vedic astrology, kameas, and the Platonic solids.
+A primary feature of this Qabalah is a new understanding of the Cube of Space and its 26 component edges, faces, and vertices, which equals the number of letters in the English alphabet.

-The first recorded instance of numerology is an inscription on the wall from the 8th century BCE commissioned by Assyrian king Sargon II.
+The first recorded instance of any kind of numerology is an inscription on the wall from the 8th century BCE commissioned by Assyrian king Sargon II.
 It says: "the king built the wall of Khorsabad 16,283 cubits long to correspond with the numerical value of his name."

 Later, the Greek Milesian numerology system of the Pythagorean tradition in the 6th century BCE, was developed by Pythagoras of Samos, who practiced isopsephy, the Greek predecessor of Hebrew gematria.
 The Milesian system was widely used during Alexander the Great's reign (336–323 BCE) and was adopted by other cultures throughout the Hellenistic period.
 It was officially adopted in Egypt during the reign of Ptolemy II Philadelphus (284–246 BCE).